pengying/androidtv-codelab/static/codelabs/1-androidtv-adding-leanback/3-creating-video-browser-fragment.md

 The ArrayObjectAdapter is an array of the defined `ListRows` that aggregates the rows for the `BrowseFragment` view.

-Each of the items individual items displayed is an [`ImageCardView`](https://developer.android.com/reference/android/support/v17/leanback/widget/ImageCardView.html).
+We can store any sort of View in ListRows, but in our app we'll use the Leanback [`ImageCardView`](https://developer.android.com/reference/android/support/v17/leanback/widget/ImageCardView.html).
 The zoom and additional detail affects are automatically handled by the Leanback library.

 To tie your video data and the `ImageCardView` together, we use a `Presenter`.
 The `Presenter` defines which elements of the view are populated from which elements of the model.